celeste2325/financial-dasboard-fronted/README.md

  - Follow the setup instructions in the `README.md` of the [Financial-dashboard-backend](https://github.com/celeste2325/financial-dashboard-backend) repository to configure the backend service.
  - Go to src > constants > apiEndPoints.js > Change API_BASE_URL to "localhost:4000".

-**On live view server can take upto 1 minute to load data due to render free tier, please bear with that, thanks!**
+**Live view server can take upto 1 minute to load data due to render free tier, please bear with that, thanks!**
  - [You can view the live application by clicking here](https://finviewboard.netlify.app/)
  - [You can watch a screen-recorded video by clicking here](https://www.youtube.com/watch?v=spAvPOXSUeo)